mostlycached/schema/docs/_posts/2025-12-07-tea-ceremony-variations.md

 There's also a [Cello edition](/updates/2025/12/05/cello-book-of-tea/)—the same ten variations, but all music performed solo cello.
 Same ceremonies, different voice.

+*We cannot give you the smell of the matcha.
+The weight of the bowl in your hands.
+The heat that stings the tongue.
+Some variations exist only in presence—the ceremony performed alone at 4 AM, the one where the guest weeps, the one no one remembers afterward.
+Go find them.*

 **Tracks**: Scalded · Delayed · Silent · First Timer · Unseen Servant · Estranged · Final Meeting · Memory · Rehearsal · Paranoia

 [🎧 Listen on Bandcamp](https://72rooms.bandcamp.com/album/book-of-tea)